rajammanabrolu/WorldGeneration/README.md

 Each folder has its own README, follow the instructions in ```rule-based``` and ```neural-based``` to generate a ```*.dot``` file that can then be passed in the Evennia framework to create a playable game.

+# Dataset

+The data used for finetuning fairytale and mystery models can be collected through ```/neural-based/scrape-wikipedia```

 BibTex
 ```
 @article{ammanabrolu20world,